Typescript nullable type with examples

 name = undefined; // error

-In this case, null and undefined are treated as separate types which are not assigned to properties of a different type.
+In this scenario, null and undefined are treated as separate types and cannot be assigned to properties of a different type.

-The fix is to add a union type for variable declaration.
+The solution is to declare a union type for the variable, encompassing all possible types:

 let name: string | null | undefined;